12 Sep 5 Weird and Outdated Laws in the US

 - No person shall feed garbage to swine without first obtaining a permit from the associate director.
 All permits shall be renewed during January of each year.

-- This article shall not apply to any person who feeds only his own household garbage to swine which are raised for his own use.
+- This article shall not apply to any person who feeds only his own household garbage to swine that are raised for his own use.

 4. In Florida, the penalty for horse theft is hanging.